Convex relaxation approaches for high-dimensional optimal transport: Abstract

 \section{Abstract}

 Optimal transport (OT) is a powerful tool in mathematics and data science but faces severe computational and statistical challenges in high dimensions.
-We propose convex relaxation approaches based on marginal and cluster moment relaxations that exploit locality and correlative sparsity in the distributions.
+We propose convex relaxation approaches based on marginal and cluster moment relaxations that exploit locality in the distributions.
 These methods approximate high-dimensional couplings using low-order marginals and sparse moment statistics, yielding semidefinite programs that provide lower bounds on the OT cost with greatly reduced complexity.
-For Gaussian distributions with sparse correlations, we prove reductions in both computational and sample complexity, and experiments show the approach also works well for non-Gaussian cases.
+For Gaussian measures with sparse correlations, we prove an exponential convergence rate for the cluster moment relaxation and an improved statistical error bound.
+We also establish approximation error bounds for the marginal relaxation when the reference measures are local perturbations of mean-field measures.
 In addition, we demonstrate how to extract transport maps from our relaxations, offering a simpler and interpretable alternative to neural networks in generative modeling.
+Extensive numerical experiments demonstrate strong empirical performance across a range of distributions.
 Our results suggest that convex relaxations can provide a promising path for dimension reduction in high-dimensional OT.